-A computer-aided design (CAD) model of the heater geometry was prepared for analysis using SolidWorks® software.
+A CAD model of the heater geometry was prepared for analysis using Solidworks.
 The computational model included the heater radiant section with process tubes, burners and air distribution ducts.
-The domain was discretized in Simcenter STAR-CCM+ using trimmed hexahedral cells (figure 2) and Navier-Stokes equations were solved in these cells.
+The domain was discretized in STAR-CCM+ using trimmed hexahedral cells (figure 2) and Navier-Stokes equations were solved in these cells.
 Only half the heater was modeled with around 13M cells and symmetry condition was assumed for the other half.
 The computational mesh was refined sufficiently around the burners to resolve the flow field and combustion accurately.
 The heater was 85 feet long, around 25 feet tall and 10 feet wide and modeled in scale.

-The segregated flow solver in Simcenter STAR-CCM+ is ideally suited for low-speed flows and was used here.
-The fuel gas mixture in the heater was refinery fuel gas, including hydrogen and hydrocarbons like methane and propane.
-Simcenter STAR-CCM+ offers a full suite of combustion models to simulate various combustion phenomena.
-The multi-component species model was used to introduce the various fuel-gas components into the heater.
-The Eddy Break-Up (EBU) model in Simcenter STAR-CCM+ was used to model the non-premixed combustion of the species by solving the individual transport equations for mean species on the computational mesh.
-Ignition was not considered based on the characteristic of the heater flame and the standard EBU model was deemed sufficient to model the combustion in conjunction with the realizable k- ε turbulence model.
-Radiation was accounted for by the choice of the Gray Thermal Radiation model in Simcenter STAR-CCM+.
+The segregated flow solver in STAR-CCM+ is ideally suited for low-speed flows and was used here.
+The fuel gas mixture in the heater

+Figure 2: Initial distribution of the three different oil filling levels was refinery fuel gas, including hydrogen and hydrocarbons like methane and propane.
+STAR-CCM+offers a full suite of combustion models to simulate various combustion phenomena.
+The multi-component species model was used to introduce the various fuelgas components into the heater.
+The Eddy Break-Up (EBU) model in STAR-CCM+ was used to model the non-premixed combustion of the species by solving the individual transport equations for mean species on the computational mesh.
+Ignition was not considered based on the characteristic of the heater flame and the standard EBU model was deemed sufficient to model the combustion in conjunction with the realizable k- $\varepsilon$ turbulence model.
+Radiation was accounted for by the choice of the Gray Thermal Radiation model in STAR-CCM+.